 At AIS, we are very conscious of the incredible diversity of students within the lower secondary school with the often vastly different stages of physical, emotional and mental development.
 Our aim is to care for students in a rapidly changing and uncertain world.
 Students are cared for through horizontal (year level) homerooms, with a Homeroom teacher being the first point of contact for parents.
 Homeroom teachers play a critical role in assisting with the smooth transition of students into the early secondary years.
-Homeroom teachers are supported by student welfare coordinators for Year 7 (Mr Kennedy) Years 8-9 (Ms Hansen) and Years 10-11 (Mr Price).
-They in turn are supported by the Deputy Principal – Secondary School and the Deputy Executive Principal (and Secondary School Principal) for serious matters.
+These teachers are also supported by student welfare coordinators for each year level, along with the Deputy Secondary Principal and the Deputy Executive Principal (and Secondary School Principal) for serious matters.

-In the Senior School (Years 12-13), homeroom classes are arranged vertically so that senior school students can work together through the IB Diploma program.
-As in other sections of the School, a Homeroom teacher has responsibility for student welfare of the homeroom and acts as the first point of contact for parents and students.
-Homeroom teachers are supported by student welfare coordinators for Year 12 and Year 13.
-If an issue arises that may require extra assistance, the IBDP Coordinator, the Deputy Principal – Secondary School and the Deputy Executive Principal (and Secondary School Principal) are also available to help.
-In addition, AIS offers the services of our school counsellor and we maintain relationships with suitably qualified external professionals, such as educational and social emotional psychologists, to whom a student or family can be referred.
+In AIS’s Senior School (Years 12-13), homeroom classes are arranged vertically so that senior school students can work together through the IB Diploma programme.
+As in other sections of the school, a homeroom teacher has responsibility for student welfare of the homeroom and acts as the first point of contact for parents and students. homeroom teachers are supported by student welfare coordinators for Year 12 and Year 13.
+If an issue arises that may require extra assistance, the IBDP Coordinator, the Deputy Secondary Principal and the Deputy Executive Principal (and Secondary School Principal) are also available to help.
+In addition, AIS has its own onsite school counsellor to offer support whenever necessary, and the school always looks to maintain relationships with suitably qualified external professionals, such as educational and social emotional psychologists, to whom a student or family can be referred.

-Students in Senior School are placed in a vertical homeroom.
-This is an equal mix of Year 12-13 students in each homeroom.
-This group meets daily, under the guidance of their Homeroom teacher.
-All students in the Senior School have both formal and informal student care sessions with their Homeroom teacher.
+Students in our Senior School are placed in a vertical homeroom.
+This is an equal mix of Year 12 - 13 students in each homeroom.
+This group meets daily, under the guidance of their homeroom teacher.
+All students in the Senior School have both formal and informal student care sessions with their homeroom teacher.

-To support them through the two years of rigorous study that is required to pass the IB Diploma, Senior School students also have their own dedicated area for private study and rest near to their student welfare coordinators so they can easily access help if needed.
+To support them through the two years of rigorous study that is required to pass the IB Diploma, senior school students also have their own dedicated area for private study and to rest, which is based near to their student welfare coordinators so they can easily access help if needed.

 There are four Houses at AIS – Sphinx, Griffin, Phoenix and Pegasus.
-Throughout the School, students are allocated to one of these Houses for sporting, cultural and other activities.
-House-based programs provide additional ways for students to build relationships with other students across the School.
-Just as occurs in families, there is a clear expectation that older students will always care for their younger peers
+Throughout AIS, students are allocated to one of these Houses for sporting, cultural and other activities.
+House-based programmes provide additional ways for students to build relationships with other students across the school.
+Just as how it occurs in families, there is a clear expectation that older students will always care for their younger peers